 Using just a Windows PC or laptop, anyone can broadcast live audio online so that others can stream it back on their phones, laptops, and other devices.
-This guide will teach you how to get started broadcasting audio online, and can be used for broadcasting radio stations, live events, speeches, ceremonies, and more.
+This guide will teach you how to get started broadcasting audio online.
+These broadcasts can be used for radio stations, original music, live events, speeches, ceremonies, and more.

-To help you understand this guide, let's go over some jargon first.
-You can skip this section if you don't need a deeper understanding of what we're setting up.
+To help you better understand this guide, let's go over some jargon first.
+Feel free to skip this section if you don't need a deeper understanding of what we're setting up.

 To broadcast audio online, we first have to create an audio stream.
-An audio stream is a special URL that you broadcast audio to with a streaming audio encoder.
+An audio stream is a special URL to which you can send your audio such that others can listen to it.
+You broadcast audio to that URL using a streaming audio encoder.

-A streaming audio encoder is a software application or hardware box that captures audio, compresses it, and broadcasts it across the internet.
-It takes audio you can hear, encodes it to MP3 or AAC, and streams it out to a streaming server which hosts your audio stream.
+A streaming audio encoder is a software application (or hardware box) that captures audio, compresses it, and broadcasts it across the internet.
+It takes audio you can hear, encodes it to a codec (for example MP3, AAC, or Ogg) and sends it out to a streaming server which hosts your audio stream.
+Check out our blog post if you want to know more about audio codecs.

 A streaming server powers your audio stream URL and rebroadcasts your live audio to any listeners that try to listen to that URL in their web browser or media players.

-This guide will show you how to get a stream, broadcast to it with a streaming audio encoder, and finally get a stream URL to share with friends or embed in a website.
-Rocket Broadcaster is the streaming audio encoder we'll use, and Radio Mast will host our stream URL for us.
+This guide will show you how to get a stream, broadcast to it with a streaming audio encoder, and finally get a stream URL to share directly with friends or embed in a website with our Embedabble Player.
+In the examples below, we will use Rocket Broadcaster as our streaming audio encoder and Radio Mast will host our stream URL for us.

-To get started streaming online, there's a couple things we need first:
+To get started streaming audio online, there's a few things we need first:

 - A Windows PC or laptop